apache/allura/Allura/docs/getting_started/administration.rst

      paster create-neighborhood development.ini myneighborhood myuser ...

-Scripts are in the `scripts/` directory and run slightly differently, via `paster script`.
+Scripts are in the :file:`scripts/` directory and run slightly differently, via :code:`paster script`.
 An extra :kbd:`--` is required to separate script arguments from paster arguments.
 Example::

      paster script development.ini ../scripts/add_user_to_group.py -- --help